-People love to text, surf social media, watch YouTube videos, or scroll Instagram and Twitter.
-It makes sense for car dealerships to connect with customers on the same platforms; that’s why you need the four main dealership communication channels that we're going to discuss.
+People love to text, surf social media, watch YouTube videos, or scroll Instagram and X. Car dealerships should connect with customers on the same platforms, which is why they need the four main dealership communication channels that we'll discuss.

-Supply chain bottlenecks, the pandemic, and harsh economic times mean that dealerships have to work harder than ever for each sale.
+Supply chain bottlenecks, the pandemic, and harsh economic times mean dealerships must work harder than ever for each sale.
 An automotive trend report by Star Global listed changing customer journeys as one of the biggest challenges for automotive dealers.

-These four communication channels for dealerships can support the entire buyer journey, regardless of the customer's preferences.
+These four dealership communication channels can support the entire buyer journey, regardless of the customer's preferences.

-We know that implementing an effective communications strategy is more of an organisational challenge than a technological one.
-So let's look into each of these four dealership communication channels for more insight.
+Implementing an effective communications strategy is more of an organizational challenge than a technological one.
+So, for more insight, let's examine each of these four dealership communication channels.

 Text messaging lets you connect with your customers almost immediately.
-In fact, SMS has the highest engagement rate of text-based communications at 89%, compared with 24% for email.
+In fact, SMS has the highest engagement rate for text-based communications at 89%, compared with 24% for email.

 Also, with the right technology, you can send out highly personalised text messages for marketing or customer support.
 Since text messages are slightly different from other business communication channels, keep the following tips in mind:

 To get started with SMS, you'll need to have a contacts database for both leads and existing customers.
-Next, search the market to find a text messaging platform that works for you.
+Next, search the market for a text messaging platform that works for you.
 Some even offer custom services for auto dealerships.

 Once you have the tools ready, we suggest that you try different approaches to find what format works for your customers and generates the most interest.
 You should always include a call to action, and you can even include website links.

-Website live chat communications follow the same rules as SMS on grammar, tone, and brevity.
+Website live chat communications follow the same rules as SMS regarding grammar, tone, and brevity.
 However, while customers can tolerate a slight delay in SMS texts, they expect instantaneous responses on live chats.

-Web chats are a particularly important part of your lead generation strategy, not just your overall dealership communication efforts.
+Web chats are particularly important to your lead generation strategy, not just your overall dealership communication efforts.
 While existing customers may reach you through email or phone calls, the majority of web chat inquiries are likely from curious website visitors.

 Getting your live chat strategy right can help you sell more cars.
 These tips will help: